JosephM101/Asphalt8_Patcher/README.md

 I created this project because I can't imagine I'm the only one who feels like this.
 Having just graduated from highschool at the time of writing, I'm on a "huge nostalgia high", so I decided to try and create a patcher to make older. playable versions of Asphalt 8 work fully offline, possibly with multiplayer capability.

 It's not just the nostalgia.
-I have benefitted from the game modding community in the past (Sonic Runners Revival and OpenRCT2 come to mind), and I want to try and contribute back.
+I have benefitted from the game modding community in the past (Sonic Runners Revival and OpenRCT2 come to mind), and I want to try and contribute.